stayforge/Stayforge/docs/wiki/Home.md

 When triggered, the Stayforge webhook middleware captures the `Request` and `Response` contents and sends them to your configured `Endpoint` in JSON format.

-# Stayforge Plugins
+# Stayforge Models

-Stayforge offers a powerful plugin engine for extending its capabilities through API and webhook integration, enabling deep customization.
+Stayforge offers a powerful model engine for extending its capabilities through API and webhook integration, enabling deep customization.

-Plugins are distributed as container images.
-In a production environment, these plugins must run as containers alongside Stayforge.
+Models are distributed as container images.
+In a production environment, these models must run as containers alongside Stayforge.
-This design allows plugin development in any programming language.
+This design allows model development in any programming language.

 Stayforge also provides SDK tools to simplify development, with support for Python currently available, and support for Node.js, Java, and Rust coming soon.

-### Plugin Development
+### Model Development

-- **Container-Based Deployment:** Plugins are distributed as container images and must be deployed alongside Stayforge in a containerized environment.
+- **Container-Based Deployment:** Models are distributed as container images and must be deployed alongside Stayforge in a containerized environment.
-- **Language Flexibility:** Create Stayforge plugins in any programming language.
+- **Language Flexibility:** Create Stayforge models in any programming language.

 ### SDK Tools

-To streamline plugin development, Stayforge provides SDK tools:
+To streamline model development, Stayforge provides SDK tools:

 - **Available Now:** Python
 - **Coming Soon:** Node.js, Java, and Rust